luraess/parallel-gpu-workshop-JuliaCon21/README.md

 Time = 10.323 sec, T_eff = 760.00 GB/s (niter = 2904)
 ```

+The 10 GB/s performance difference with the pure [CUDA.jl] version is due to the [ParallelStencil.jl]'s "comfort features" for launching kernels, as e.g. computing automatically and dynamically optimal grid and thread block sizes.
+If needed, these can be precomputed manually and passed to the `@parallel` launch macro (type `?@parallel` for more information).
 The alternative and "default" implementation using [ParallelStencil.jl] would allow for using macros exposed by the `FiniteDifferences2D` module for a math-close notation in the kernels:
 ```julia
 # [...] skipped lines
 @parallel function compute_flux!(qHx, qHy, H, _dx, _dy)